xianjing/oo-bootcamp/README.md

-### Requirement II - ParkingBoy
+### Requirement II - com.thoughtworks.parkinglots.ParkingBoy

-Given a ParkingBoy having 2 parkingLots that have available slots When park a car
+Given a com.thoughtworks.parkinglots.ParkingBoy having 2 parkingLots that have available slots When park a car
 Should succeed

-Given a ParkingBoy having 2 parkingLots and both are full When park a car
+Given a com.thoughtworks.parkinglots.ParkingBoy having 2 parkingLots and both are full When park a car
 Should fail

-Given a ParkingBoy having 2 parkingLots that have one car parked When unpark with valid ticket
+Given a com.thoughtworks.parkinglots.ParkingBoy having 2 parkingLots that have one car parked When unpark with valid ticket
 Should succeed

-Given a ParkingBoy having 2 parkingLots
+Given a com.thoughtworks.parkinglots.ParkingBoy having 2 parkingLots
 When unpark with invalid ticket
 Should fail